 For the average software application, an intuitive UX usually means fewer headaches for the end-user.
-But when it comes to software for defense teams, usability can make the difference between secured assets and loss of data, infrastructure, and human life.
+But when it comes to software for public sector intelligence teams, usability can make the difference between secured assets and loss of data, infrastructure, and human life.

 Like battlefield technologies, usability gaps are palpable when it comes to threat intelligence tools—which are often complex, click-heavy solutions designed for advanced users.
 These tools are procured by special operations and intelligence teams who require online data to inform national security initiatives like counter-terrorism, crisis response, and cyber defense.